What is the difference between a filet mignon and a ribeye?

 While a filet mignon has a ton of cachet as a luxury cut, ribeye steak tends to be a bigger crowd-pleaser thanks to its more robust flavor profile.
 You also have more control/options for portion size with ribeye.

-Additionally, the thinner ribeye typically cooks more easily than a thick filet, and it’s more cost-effective than a pricy filet.
+Additionally, the thinner ribeye typically cooks more easily than a thick filet, and it’s more cost-effective than a pricey filet.

 Don’t get us wrong — we love filet mignon!
 The smaller portion size makes it ideal for including as part of a more substantial meal, and it’s undeniably elegant.
 Plus, it’s so darn tender!